complete-dope/complete-dope.github.io/_posts/2025-02-10-WebScraping.md

 You want faster execution
 You need to debug or monitor deeply

-CDP is a low level protocol, and it uses webdriver which is a high level prop to actually control the browser
+CDP is a low level protocol, and it uses webdriver which is a high level prop to actually control the browser.